mk4001/Tru-Control/README.md

 ## Simulator

-There is a real Truma Combi™ simulator in the file "Truma Simulator x Tru-Control.json" that you can use on your local MQTT broker and Node-RED in ordert to checak all the APP Features
+There is a real Truma Combi™ simulator in the file "Truma Simulator x Tru-Control.json" that you can use on your local MQTT broker and Node-RED in ordert to check all the APP Features

 ---